Senator Collett hosted a Telephone Town Hall event with PA Labor & Industry to discuss COVID-19 and Unemployment.

 If you’re able, please consider supporting local businesses during this difficult time.
 Consider shopping local online, purchasing gift cards, and taking advantage of contactless carry-out or delivery services.
 To find operational businesses near you, visit your municipality’s website or social media pages.

 Workers who are unable to work because of COVID-19 may be eligible for Unemployment Compensation benefits or Workers Compensation benefits.
-The following information is now available on the department’s website:
+The following information is now available on the PA Department of Labor & Industry’s website:

 You may be eligible if:

 - Your employer temporarily closes or goes out of business because of COVID-19

 - Your employer reduces your hours because of COVID-19

 - You have been told not to work because your employer feels you might get or spread COVID-19